 - Pause to try and de-stress: Close your eyes, take a few deep, cleansing breaths and relax your muscles.

-Nonverbal communication needs to reinforce–not contradict–what is being discussed.
-When you say one thing and your body portrays another, listeners may feel as if you are not being truthful.
+Nonverbal communication is just as important as verbal communication, and it needs to reinforce–not contradict–what is being discussed.
+When you say one thing and your body suggests something else, listeners may feel as if you are not being truthful.
 For instance, if you begin discussing how happy you are with a staff member’s ability to take a month off and travel the world, but your hands are folded in front of you and you avoid making eye contact, you are speaking one thing and your body is saying the opposite.

-- Avoid sending negative nonverbal communications (tapping your foot, crossing your arms and looking away) because doing so could cause the other person to become defensive.
+- Avoid sending negative nonverbal communication signals (tapping your foot, crossing your arms, and looking away) because doing so could cause the other person to become defensive.

-- Concentrate on using open body language like uncrossing your arms, sitting on the edge of your chair and maintaining good eye contact.
+- Concentrate on using open body language like uncrossing your arms, sitting on the edge of your chair, and maintaining eye contact.

 - Use your body language as a means to emphasize and enhance your conversation.
 A smile while patting a staff member on the shoulder to congratulate him or her on a promotion is a great way to use your body language to accentuate your message.